Return HOME OR to

 News from the church and session

-Although we have no regular organist, and we rarely meet in the Log Cathedral during the winter, our newly renovated organ is in occasional use by visiting organists who play it for the joy of the experience.
+Although we have no regular organist, and we rarely meet in the Log Cathedral, our newly renovated organ is in occasional use by visiting organists who play it for the joy of the experience.
 These are personal visits, not concerts, but these artists are welcome.

-We continue to meet for a potluck, fellowship, devotions, and prayer on Wednesday evenings.
-The starting time has been moved up to 5:00 p.m. from 6:00 p.m. to make it easier for folks to return home in the dwindling light afterwards.
+We continue to meet for a potluck dinner, fellowship, devotions, and prayer on Wednesday evenings.
+The starting time has been moved up to 6:00 p.m. from 5:00 p.m. now that the days are longer.

 If you have news for this page, please let me know.